In the Therapy Room: Developing Emotional Intelligence

 The people who make the most dramatic shifts in emotional awareness aren’t the ones who were always naturally expressive or emotionally fluent.
 They’re the ones like Bramford—the people who had good reasons to disconnect, who built solid coping systems, and then suddenly realized those systems were costing them something they wanted back.
 They had a particular kind of hunger, a sense that aliveness required something they’d given up access to.

-Over time, as Bramford developed the habit of noticing their own emotional bytes, something else happened that matters: they started to understand other people more accurately too.
+Over time, as Bramford developed the habit of noticing their own Emotional Bytes, they started to understand other people more accurately too.
 They could recognize when someone was anxious versus angry, when someone was hurt versus frustrated.
-This wasn’t because they became empathetic—they already cared about people.
-It was because they had a working model of how emotions actually function, so they could recognize the patterns in others.
+This wasn’t because they became empathetic—it was because they now had a working model of how emotions actually function, so they could recognize the patterns in others.
 Empathy became practical rather than intuitive.

-What I want to be clear about is this: Bramford’s trauma didn’t need to be “resolved” before they could develop emotional intelligence.
+Bramford’s trauma didn’t need to be “resolved” before they could develop emotional intelligence.
 That’s a misunderstanding I see people make constantly—the idea that you have to process everything before you can move forward.
-What actually happens is that as you develop the capacity to notice your emotional bytes, you gradually create new ones.
-You have experiences where you feel something fully and nothing terrible happens.
-You name something clearly and discover it doesn’t destroy you.
-You pause instead of react and realize you actually have choice.
+What actually happens is that as you develop the capacity to notice your Emotional Bytes, you gradually create new ones.
+You have experiences where you feel fully afraid and nothing terrible happens.
+You experience loss and discover it doesn’t destroy you.
+You activate curiosity and realize you actually have choice.
 These aren’t revelations.
 They’re small, repeated experiences that gradually update your internal system.

-By the time we stepped back from our work together, Bramford had moved from “I don’t understand emotional intelligence” to something much more practical: they understood their own emotional system well enough to make decisions based on actual needs rather than habitual patterns.
-They could distinguish between what they genuinely wanted and what they thought they should want.
-They could recognize when they were being driven by old scripts and could choose differently.
+By the time we stepped back from our work together, Bramford understood their own emotional system well enough to make decisions based on actual needs rather than habitual patterns.
+They could distinguish between what they genuinely wanted and what they thought they should want and could choose differently.
 They had access to themselves again.

 That’s not a perfect life.
 Bramford still has days where the numbness tries to creep back in, where the old script runs automatically.
 But now they notice it.
 And noticing, it turns out, is where everything begins to change.